Lotus From Seeds

 I have this sitting in a newly filled half barrel, that will have about 4 inches of water above the soil, in a couple days after the soil mix settles a little I'll just replant it at the same level it is growing in the small clay filled pot and just let it do what lotus do best, GROW.
 Try to place your final container where it will get the most sun, and be aware that even in a half barrel they will spread their pads out a couple feet on each side, so make sure there is room.
 Although I don't have one, it would really be great to have the container on a dolly so you could rotate it in the sun to get very even growth, just a thought.
 11/26/08

 I check the bottom of the small container every couple days and as soon as I see some small roots poke through the bottom holes I transplant this to the final container or a 10" pot if this is going to be offered for sale.
 This one grown even in November had roots showing at the openings in just 5 days and was transplanted to the final barrel on 11/30/08.
 I'll try to get pictures posted every couple weeks as it continues to grow, they are very fast.
-This small lotus will be huge by the end of Febuary and into bloom early this season, since I started it from seeds I got from Thailand on ebay, only time will tell what it will turn into, but I have never seen a lotus I didn't like.
+This small lotus will be huge by the end of February and into bloom early this season, since I started it from seeds I got from Thailand on eBay, only time will tell what it will turn into, but I have never seen a lotus I didn't like.
 If it turns out to be a very good plant, the tubers can be divided next fall to grow and share the same plant.
 This barrel had Sunburst lotus growing in it for just 1 year and I emptied it to move it.
-Just 1 year and there were 75 lotus tubers, their for sale at this time, $10 each.
+Just 1 year and there were 75 lotus tubers.
 Now scrape those seeds you've had laying around and get them started.